 - Or received a new Card Member bonus or upgrade offer for the Marriott Bonvoy Boundless™ from Chase, Marriott Rewards® Premier Plus Credit Card from Chase, the Marriott Bonvoy™ Premier from Chase, the Marriott Rewards® Premier Credit Card from Chase, the Marriott Bonvoy™ Premier Plus Business from Chase or the Marriott Rewards® Premier Plus Business Credit Card from Chase in the last 24 months.

 If you’re a credit card churner and you can’t remember exactly when you last picked up an SPG, Marriot Rewards, or Ritz-Carlton card, don’t worry.
 Both Chase and American Express will let you know if you qualify for the signup bonus as part of the application process.
-So you don’t have to get a ding on your credit just to find out whether you qualify for the welcome bonus.
+So you don’t have to get a ding on your credit to find out whether you are eligible for the welcome bonus.

 Should I apply for the Marriot Bonvoy Brilliant American Express Card?